DiscipleTools/DT_DOCS/Disciple_Tools_Theme/getting_started/admin.rst

 Site Notifications
 ~~~~~~~~

-Users can change their Site Notifications within their persoal Profile Settings, but you have the ability to override this here.
+Users can change their Site Notifications within their personal Profile Settings, but you have the ability to override this here.
 The boxes that are checked represent types of notifications that every Disciple.Tools user will be required to receive via Email and/or Web (the notification bell |Notification Bell|) .
 Unchecked boxes mean that the individual user will have the choice whether they want to receive that type of notification or not.

 **Types of Site Notifications:**